 The cost of a private cloud solution is going to be based on the number of servers that are necessary to provide you with the resources and power that you require.
 Such a pricing structure means that you have control over how much you pay as you will only need to order the resources that you need to begin with because a cloud can be expanded at a later date without any downtime by simply adding extra servers to the cluster; any good cloud hosting platform will allow a new server into the cluster with just a few clicks once the machine has been bought online and configured appropriately.
 If you are migrating existing servers into the private cloud then it will be easier for you to predict the resources that you are going to need because you can base it on your existing requirements, but if you are upgrading to the private cloud from the shared cloud then it will benefit you to consult an expert as to what resource figures would suit you best.

 When choosing a platform for the hosting of your website, you will want to be assured that your website will be able to access sufficient resources to ensure that it is able to run stable so that no downtime is caused because of a lack of system resources.
 ESDS Cloud Hosting has been designed to be scalable by providing you with access on-tap to the resources that your virtual machines require; with traditional web hosting plan designs you have had to upgrade to the next available web hosting package if you were running low on one particular resource, whereas with a cloud virtual server you can elect to upgrade the individual resources of your virtual machines as they begin to run low so that you are only ever paying for what you need.
 It is the ability to upgrade individual resources as your needs dictate that makes cloud web hosting scalable because it means that your web hosting environment can grow with your website and there will never really be any limitations as to the level to which you can scale your cloud virtual machines because resources are so easy to come by in the cloud.
-When seeking a scalable cloud hosting service you should look for services that use this pay-per-use hosting model because these are often built around a self-scaling cloud model that will provide you with a cost effective solution.
+When seeking a scalable cloud hosting service you should look for services that use this pay-per-use hosting model because these are often built around a self-scaling cloud model that will provide you with a auto scalable cloud with vertical and horizontal scaling for providing cost effective solution.

 As a website grows, it is going to be receiving more and more visitors every month and with this will come an increased load on the server hosting the website because there will be more people doing more things on the website at the same time and as a result of this there will be an increased number of requests for the server to deal with.
 With a scalable web hosting environment you will be able to grow the resources of your server to match the pace of growth of your website so that you are never having to worry about downtime being caused by a lack of resources; this removes the limitation of other web hosting environments with which you would have to upgrade to a different type of web hosting when you had exhausted all available resources opportunities.